sergey-koryshev/Graphics_CastlevaniaLegends_GB/README.md

 # About
 Application for working with graphics in "Castlevania: Legends" game on GameBoy.

-## Algorithm of decompressing
+### Algorithm of decompressing
 The first byte of compressed data is flag-byte.
+There is the byte after every eight bytes.
 > $F5 -> 11110101

 If a bit of flag-byte equals 1 then one byte is copied from compressed data as is.
-If a bit equals 0 then we must take two bytes from compressed data.
+If a bit equals 0 then you must take two bytes from compressed data.
 First byte is junior part of buffer offset, five bits of second byte are part of a buffer byte's count.
 You must take five bytes and add $03.
-Six and seven bits of second byte are senior part of buffer offset.
+Sixth and seventh bits of second byte are senior part of buffer offset.
 For example:
 > $DE $6E
 1. $6E and $1F = $0E
 2. $0E + $03 = $11 - is a count of buffer bytes to be copied
-3. Swap halfs of second byte = $E6
+3. Swap the halfs of second byte = $E6
 4. $E6 Rsh 1 = $73
 5. $73 and $03 = $03
 6. $03 $DE - is buffer offset